follmann/favicon_maker/README.md

     }

 ### Advanced
-(attempted Rails integration, could be used in a Rake task or Capistrano recipe)
+(untested attempted Rails integration, using all available options.
+Could be used in a Rake task or Capistrano recipe)

     options = {
       :versions => [:apple_114, :apple_57, :apple, :fav_png, :fav_ico],